menandmice/micetro_docs/guides/user-manual/ipam.rst

 AD sites and subnets are displayed on the :guilabel:`IPAM` page:

-* subnets in the main :menuselection:`IPAM --> Networks` table, along with all other subnets in Micetro (if any).
+* Subnets in the main :menuselection:`IPAM --> Networks` table, along with all other subnets in Micetro (if any).
 The **AD Site** column displays the site to which the the subnet belongs.

-* sites in a separate :menuselection:`IPAM --> AD sites` table, grouped by Forests.
+* Sites in a separate :menuselection:`IPAM --> AD sites` table, grouped by Forests.
 The Inspector on the right-hand side displays the subnets (if any) belonging to the selected AD site.

 AD Forests
 ^^^^^^^^^^^^